ctrachte/Rusty-Web-App/readme.md

 - serde_json v"1.0"

 ## Contributing
-- This project is being somewhat actively maintained and pull requests will be reviewed primarily for the 2020 Hacktoberfest event, sponsored by Digital Ocean.
+- This project is being somewhat actively maintained and pull requests will be reviewed/accepted primarily for the [2020 Hacktoberfest event sponsored by Digital Ocean](https://hacktoberfest.digitalocean.com/).